tpilvelis-gw/tomas-pilvelis-development-lead-application/wardley_map.md

 # Wardley Map
 I would watch Simon Wardley mapping videos, however not understand the purpose of Wardley Maps.
-I realised after rewatching his content, that before I lacked a need of a strategy or a story.
+I realised after rewatching his content, that before I lacked a need of a strategy or a story to tell.

 I understood that you can explain 'how to get to a location' via explaination by means of telling a story, and also a visual representation.
 In Szu Tzu's case it was to think, to strategise warfare.
-In Simons case it was business strategy. <b>In my case it is to strategically obtain a role.</b>
+In Simon Wardley's case it was business strategy.

+In my case it is to get through the hiring process to obtain the Developer Team Lead role.

-## What to Wardley Map
+## What to Wardley Map?
 This was a difficult question for me to answer.
 I thought about problems I could attempt to solve via wardley maps:

 - Glasswall Marketing?
 - Automating Toil?

-I thought whats the most complex system, a goal to accomplish...
+I thought whats the most complex system to impress?
+To accomplish my  goal...
 A human beings mind, the phsycology.
 Myself.

 ## This is my Story